Lawrence Roberts (footballer)

 Lawrence Roberts was a Scottish footballer who played as a centre forward.
 He played local football for Renton before joining Football League First Division side Burnley in February 1920.
-Roberts made his debut for on 14 February 1920 in the 2–0 win over Manchester City, but was replaced by James Twiss for the following match against Sheffield Wednesday.
-He subsequently returned to Scotland, signing for Hamilton Academical in the Scottish Football League later the same month.
+Roberts made his debut for on 14 February 1920 in a 2–0 win over Manchester City but was replaced by James Twiss for the following match against Sheffield Wednesday.
+He subsequently returned to Scotland, signing for Hamilton Academical in the Scottish Football League later that same month.